 The new year is quickly approaching and we are offered once again, at least in part, a fresh start.
-Many people love this time of year as it provides an excuse and incentive to intentionally reflect on the past and become excited for the future.
-As you plan for 2016 and all that the year holds for yourself and your family, perhaps consider using this time as an opportunity to teach your children the value of setting goals and taking advantage of the new beginning.
+Many people love this time of year as it provides an excuse and incentive to intentionally reflect on the past and become excited about the future.
+As you plan for 2019 and all that the year holds for yourself and your family, perhaps consider using this time as an opportunity to teach your children the value of setting goals and taking advantage of the new beginning.
 Setting goals and new year’s resolutions with your children can be a fun opportunity for growth and change as well as a unique bonding experience for the family.

 Read 5 tips on goal setting with your children.

 1. Explain what goal setting is and why it’s helpful to successful living

 Take some time to explain to your children what goals are.
 Goals or resolutions are statements of ambition that are concrete and attainable.
 Goals are the checkpoints on a roadmap towards achieving dreams and living a more enriched life.
 Give children examples of goals that you have set for yourself or goals that the family has collectively reached.
 Explain that goals should help a person go beyond themselves and get outside of their comfort zone, but should not be too large as to feel daunting or impossible.

 2. Take time to celebrate last year’s accomplishments and ponder the possibilities of what more could be done.

 When teaching children about goal setting, it’s often best to build off of past accomplishments and already achieved milestones.
 Ask your kids to reflect on the past year and determine what their best moments and biggest victories were.
 Help kids to remember the hard work and persistence that it took to obtain the things they are proud of and then think about what more can be done in the new year to become even better and achieve more in those areas.

 3. Write goals down, make them attainable, and create a plan of accountability.